RNA virus: Classification

 Classification is based principally on the type of genome (double-stranded, negative- or positive-single-strand) and gene number and organization.
 Currently, there are 5 orders and 47 families of RNA viruses recognized.
 There are also many unassigned species and genera.

-Related to but distinct from the RNA viruses are the viroids and the RNA satellite viruses.
+Related to but distinct from the RNA viruses are the viroids and the RNA satellite nucleic acids.
 These are not currently classified as RNA viruses and are described on their own pages.

 A study of several thousand RNA viruses has shown the presence of at least five main taxa: a levivirus and relatives group; a picornavirus supergroup; an alphavirus supergroup plus a flavivirus supergroup; the dsRNA viruses; and the -ve strand viruses.
 The lentivirus group appears to be basal to all the remaining RNA viruses.
 The next major division lies between the picornasupragroup and the remaining viruses.
 The dsRNA viruses appear to have evolved from a +ve RNA ancestor and the -ve RNA viruses from within the dsRNA viruses.
 The closest relation to the -ve stranded RNA viruses is the Reoviridae.

-Positive strand RNA viruses
+Positive-strand RNA viruses

-This is the single largest group of RNA viruses with 30 families.
-Attempts have been made to group these families in higher orders.
-These proposals were based on an analysis of the RNA polymerases and are still under consideration.
-To date, the suggestions proposed have not been broadly accepted because of doubts over the suitability of a single gene to determine the taxonomy of the clade.
+This is the single largest group of RNA viruses and has been organized by the ICTV into the phyla Kitrinoviricota, Lenarviricota, and Pisuviricota in the kingdom Orthornavirae and realm Riboviria.

-The proposed classification of positive-strand RNA viruses is based on the RNA-dependent RNA polymerase.
+Positive-strand RNA viruses can also be classified based on the RNA-dependent RNA polymerase.
 Three groups have been recognised: